sebastian-sl/Basics/README.md

 # Basics

-This repository will serve as a Cheat Sheet or Storage of Basic Code for my most used Programming Languages (Java, Python, Javascript) and other important things aswell (GIT, HTML, CSS etc.).
+This repository will serve as a Cheat Sheet or storage of Code Snippets for my most used Programming Languages (Java, Python, Javascript) and other important things aswell (GIT, HTML, CSS etc.).
 So i can come back to this public repo everytime i need to look for some code snippet or see how certain Frameworks work.

 &nbsp;